769 words

 - node_modules/

-Use both wisely and your pipeline will go from molasses to caffeine-fueled cheetah.
-Abuse them, and you’ll be debugging stale builds in Slack at midnight.
+Use both with some care and your pipeline goes from molasses to caffeinated cheetah.
+Abuse them and you’ll be debugging stale builds in Slack at midnight.
+Your call.

-Once your pipeline file hits 100 lines, YAML becomes YELL.
+Once that pipeline file crosses 100 lines, YAML turns into YELL.

 include: